leonw774/lreng/README.md

 ### Types

-There are 5 types:
+There are 4 types:
 - Null: The unit type.
 Has key word `null`.
 - Number: Numbers in lreng are all rational numbers
   - You can represent numbers in decimal with point: `3.14159`
   - You can represent integers in binary and heximal: `0b110011`, `0xc0de`
   - You can represent the code of printable and escapable ASCII characters.
 For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: Store the reference to two data, tagged `left` and `right`;
-- Function: A callable expression that can pass in at most one argument.
-There are two kinds of functions:
+- Callable: A expression that can be called or jumped to.
-  - Normal: normal function can access both global and scoped variables from outside
+  - Function: A callable that can pass in at most one argument.
-  - Lambda: lambda function can access global but not scoped variables from outside
+  - Macro: A callable that does not have its own stack and cannot pass in argument.

 ### Global and Scoped

-Variable is global when iti is not initialized in a function.
-Scoped variables are initialized in a function.
+Variable is global when it is not initialized in a callable.
+Scoped variables are initialized in a callable.

 ## Operators